vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS student guide - Windows and SQL Server 2008 EOS.md

     |  | Geo-redundant storage: | Off |
     |  | Virtual Machine costs: | On |

-_Migrate - Upgrade in place or migrate to Azure_
+_Part 2 - Migrate - Upgrade in place or migrate to Azure_

 -  **Migration strategy:** Fabrikam would like to take full advantage of the cloud.
 They would like to create a multifaceted application strategy to determine how applications will be migrated to Azure.
 You need to identify the various paths to moving applications to the cloud and when each path provides the highest value.